-In the frame of the harmonisation program of company laws, in 1978 and in 1983 the European Community approved, respectively, the Fourth and the Seventh Directive on individual company and group accounts.
-After a rather long delay, these two Directives have been implemented through statutory laws into each of the national jurisdictions forming the EU.
+In the frame of the harmonisation program of company laws, in 1978 and in 1983 the European Community approved the Fourth and the Seventh Directives, respectively, on individual company and group accounts.
+After a rather long delay, these two Directives have been implemented through statutory laws in each of the EU national jurisdictions.

-As to intangible assets, they must be included in the balance sheet in ad hoc section.
+As to intangible assets, they must be included in the balance sheet in an ad hoc section.
 Their basic measurement rule is historical cost.
-The override principle associated with the general "true and fair view" formula applies also to intangible assets.
-The use of revaluation procedures may be allowed by member states also for intangible assets.
+The overriding principle associated with the general "true and fair view" formula applies, also to intangible assets.
+The use of revaluation procedures may also be allowed by member states for intangible assets.

-In individual company accounts, goodwill can be capitalised, but it must be amortised according to its economic life but within a shorter rather a longer period of time (in general 5 years).
-In consolidated accounts, goodwill arising from business combinations can be capitalised and subsequently amortised over its useful economic life, but it can also be written off against equity reserves or included in a special provision among the group liabilities.
+In individual company accounts, goodwill can be capitalised, but it must be amortised according to its economic life over a relatively short period of time (in general 5 years).
+In consolidated accounts, goodwill arising from business combinations can be capitalised, and subsequently amortised, over its useful economic life.
+However, it can also be written off against equity reserves, or included in a special provision among the group liabilities.

 Particular attention is paid to training ("formation", according to the Fourth Directive terminology) expenses.
-They are allowed to be capitalised and shown in either a section of the balance sheet or within the intangible assets section, in so far as national laws permit their being shown as an asset.
+These can be capitalised and shown in either a section of the balance sheet, or within the intangible assets section, in so far as national laws permit their being shown as an asset.
 If capitalised, they must be written off within a maximum period of five years.

-The R&D expenses can be capitalised with some caveats, even though national laws fixed quite different rules in this field as a consequence of a differentiated implementation.
+The R&D expenses can be capitalised with some caveats, even though national laws have fixed quite different rules in this field as a consequence of a differentiated implementation.
 Information on R&D activities should also be given in the management report.

-In so far as training and R&D expenses as well as goodwill have not been completely written off, no distribution of profits shall take place unless the amount of the reserves available for distribution and profits brought forward is at least equal to that of the expenses not written off as yet.
+In so far as training and R&D expenses, as well as goodwill, have not been completely written off, no distribution of profits shall take place unless the amount of the reserves available for distribution and profits brought forward is at least equal to that of the expenses that have not yet been written off.

-In the frame of a large EU action plan (known also as "Lamfalussy process") aiming to harmonise and update the regulations on European financial markets, from the beginning of the 2000 the Fourth and Seventh Directives have been subject to a process of modernization in the direction of making them more and more compatible with the provisions of the International Accounting Standards, which meanwhile had become the reference point for the regulatory action of the European Commission in the accounting field.
+In the frame of a large EU action plan (known also as the "Lamfalussy process") to harmonise and update the regulations on European financial markets, from the beginning of 2000 the Fourth and Seventh Directives have been subject to a process of modernization.
+The intention is to make them increasingly compatible with the provisions of the International Accounting Standards, which, in the meantime, had become the reference point for the EC's regulatory action in the accounting field.

 As a result of this modernization effort, the Directives no. 2001/65 and no. 2003/51 have been issued, with relevant consequences also for the measurement and disclosure of intangibles.
-In particular, the 2003 Directive allows members States to require or to permit the revaluation of fixed assets beyond their historical cost, and the valuation of specified categories of assets at their fair value.
+In particular, the 2003 Directive allows member States to require, or to permit, the revaluation of fixed assets beyond their historical cost and the valuation of specified categories of assets at their fair value.
 Both sets of provisions may apply to intangible assets.

 Moreover, art.
-46 of the 2003 Directives requires that "to the extent necessary for an understanding of the company's development, performance or position, the [management report] shall include both financial and, where appropriate, non-financial key performance indicators relevant to the particular business, including information relating to environmental and employee matters", thus opening up the way to the disclosure of information regarding intellectual capital variables.
-At the moment the 2003 Directive is in the process of being implemented in the various national European jurisdictions.
+46 of the 2003 Directive requires that "to the extent necessary for an understanding of the company's development, performance or position, the [management report] shall include both financial and, where appropriate, non-financial key performance indicators relevant to the particular business, including information relating to environmental and employee matters", thus opening up the way to the disclosure of information regarding intellectual capital variables.
+At the moment, the 2003 Directive is in the process of being implemented in the various national EU jurisdictions.